panakran/ajax-requests/README.md

 ## TODO

-- add all request methods
+- add more tests to cover all app
-- fix css